DevHusayn/MosqueConnect/README.md

 When in Admin mode, you can add, edit, and delete announcements and access admin-only features.
 Public mode restricts these actions.

 The switch and admin banner are visible in the UI to make this clear to viewers and reviewers.

+## Here is the live link to the site.
+mosqueconnect.netlify.app